Dr. Silvia Lorena Mazzula

 A fierce coach, mentor and social entrepreneur

-As a first-generation college graduate, Dr. Mazzula is a fierce coach, mentor and social entrepreneur who has dedicated her life to advance ethnic minority populations, particularly Latino women.
+As a first-generation college graduate, Dr. Mazzula is a fierce scholar coach, mentor and social entrepreneur who has dedicated her life to advance ethnic minority populations, particularly Latino women.
 Her current focus includes building the U.S. research capacity and increasing the number of doctoral-level scholars and investigators in academia and advanced research careers, particularly Latino women.
 In 2012, she spearheaded the creation of the Latina Researchers Network, the country’s first multi-disciplinary network for Latina researchers, scholars and allies, where she manages program design, incubation and evaluation to support retention and recruitment of PhD level investigators.
 Under her leadership, the Network has grown to 3,000+ nationwide.
-Dr. Mazzula has received prestigious awards to support the Network and its activities, including from the Robert Wood Johnson Foundation, the Annie E. Casey Foundation, and the American Psychological Association’s Commission on Ethnic Minority Recruitment, Retention, and Training in Psychology Implementation Grant.
+Dr. Mazzula has received prestigious awards to support the Network and its activities, including grants from the Robert Wood Johnson Foundation, the Annie E. Casey Foundation, and the American Psychological Association’s Commission on Ethnic Minority Recruitment, Retention, and Training in Psychology Implementation Grant.
 In 2017, she launched Doctoral Xchange, a project of Silvia Mazzula Consultancy, aimed at providing elite coaching for professional women interested in, or considering, doctoral level training.

 Dr. Mazzula has extensive leadership experience, currently a member of the Advisory Board for Equal Measure (formerly OMG Center for Collaborative) and John Jay College’s committees on Diversity and on Teaching Excellence.
 She is a member of the American Psychological Association (APA), National Latino/a Psychological Association, Latino Psychological Association of New Jersey, and National Hispanic Science Network.